 I know we’re both extremely lucky in this regard.
 I know plenty of siblings who can’t say the same.
 But as for us, my sister is one of my very best friends.
 One day, we’ll go on a mad-old-lady road trip together.
 Although I’m not entirely sure which I trust least: her driving or her navigating…

 All this got me thinking about two of my characters who are sisters.
-I’m working on the sequel to The Wrong Sort to Die at the moment.
+I’m working on the sequel to The Wrong Sort to Die at the moment which will be called Death in the Last Reel.
 The main character, Margaret Demeray ‘started out’ (in a book sense), as the annoying younger sister of Katherine Demeray in The Case of the Black Tulips which I co-wrote with Liz Hedgecock.
 The gap between these two sisters is nearly nine years.
 By the time it’s 1911, they are very close but maybe it wasn’t always so.
-Here’s an extract from the sequel, where something Fox says reminds Margaret of a moment from her childhood:
+The following is a bit that didn’t make it past the editing for book 2 though it may get into book 3, where something Fox says reminds Margaret of a moment from her childhood:

 When Margaret had been aged seven, the family went on holiday in the New Forest.
 Running off on her own, she’d found a perfect, climbable young oak, just waiting for her.
 She removed her shoes and stockings, knowing any damage to them might give her away afterwards, then climbed.